lowrycito/handbook/pages/study-manual-general-handbook-2-supporting-individuals-and-families.md

 and throughout the week.
 Gospel study at home strengthens individuals and families.
 It deepens conversion to Heavenly Father and the Lord Jesus Christ.

-A study of the scriptures as outlined in Come, Follow Me—For Individuals and Families is the suggested course of gospel study at home.
+A study of the scriptures as outlined in Come, Follow Me is the suggested course of gospel study at home.

 Individuals and families seek inspiration as they choose to study what will best meet their needs.
 In addition to the scripture passages suggested in